Cale-Torino/Practical_Usage_Load_Shedding_API/README.md

 Please note that the app uses the computer time where the app is running... so if this is wrong the the results can be wrong.

-Also if you check the API `GetScheduleM` endpoint in large time frames it's possible that the app will fail to send you an alert in time because the time fram overshadows the load-shedding start time.
+Also if you check the API `GetScheduleM` endpoint in large time frames it's possible that the app will fail to send you an alert in time because the time frame overshadows the load-shedding start time.

 An easy fix is to start the app on the hour such as at **9:00am** and then set your **`toWarning`** time to a few minutes like 30 minutes, 10 minutes or 5 minutes.